suleymangunel/CodeFinder/README.md

 # CodeFinder

-Generating one time password to activate license for applications.Sends this passowrd over cell phone.
+Generating one time password to activate license for applications.
+Sends this passowrd over cell phone.